lukeapage/node-markdown-spellcheck/readme.md

 ```
 # markdown-spellcheck spelling configuration file
-# Format - lines begining # are comments
+# Format - lines beginning # are comments
 # global dictionary is at the start, file overrides afterwards
 # one word per line, to define a file override use ' - filename'
 # where filename is relative to this configuration file